Makoura Keita

-Makoura Keita (born 1 November 1994) is a Guinean sprinter.
-She competed in the women's 100 metres event at the 2016 Summer Olympics, where she finished fourth in her heat with a time of 12.66 seconds.
+Keita competed in the women's 100 metres event at the 2016 Summer Olympics, where she finished fourth in her heat with a time of 12.66 seconds.
 She did not advance to the quarterfinals.
+A joint Japan-Guinea communiqué issued in 2017 ahead of the 2020 Summer Olympics identified Keita as the nation's most promising athlete.

 In 2019, she represented Guinea at the 2019 African Games held in Rabat, Morocco.
 She competed in the women's 100 metres and she finished in 39th place in the heats.
+Guinean website iMedias has called her "the Guinean queen of 100m"; though she was reigning Guinean champion in the event in 2020, she missed out on the 2020 Olympics (in 2021).